towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 -----------------------------------------------
 Note: Not available in the Lite patches.

-- Activation/Deactivation
-  - Go to the OPTIONS screen.
-  - Place the cursor in the BATTLE ANIMATION section.
+- Toggle this mode in the extra options menu.
-  - Press A to toggle nuzlocke mode on or off.
-  - The "NUZ!" symbol will appear if nuzlocke mode is on.

 - Default Options
   - Some options are automatically changed when nuzlocke mode is turned on.
-  - The battle style will change to SET and hard mode.
+  - The battle style will change to SET and hard mode with trainer switching.
   - Also, the Obedience Level Cap will be activated if the Scale Enemy Trainer Levels feature is inactive.
   - These are not mandatory changes, and you may reconfigure your options as you wish.